ruialmeida-cyber/Microsoft-Infrastructure-Administration-Foundations/2.4-Active-Directory-User-Administration-Automation/README.md

 PowerShell automation is directly relevant to identity and security operations.

-The same concepts demonstrated here can be extended to:
+The same administrative concepts demonstrated here can be extended to:

 * user provisioning
 * user deprovisioning